MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 ### To remove a storage account from Server Explorer

-In **Server Explorer**, open the shortcut menu for the account name, and then select **Delete**.
+In Server Explorer, open the shortcut menu for the account name, and then select **Delete**.

 If you delete a storage account, any saved key information for that account is also removed.

-If you delete a storage account from **Server Explorer**, it doesn’t affect your storage account or any data that it contains.
-It simply removes the reference from **Server Explorer**.
+If you delete a storage account from Server Explorer, it doesn’t affect your storage account or any data that it contains.
+It simply removes the reference from Server Explorer.
 To permanently delete a storage account, use the [Azure portal](https://portal.azure.com/).

 ## Next steps